The Great Game (Sherlock): Plot

 Sherlock Holmes is bored without stimulating cases.
 Mycroft Holmes urges Sherlock to investigate the death of Secret Intelligence Service clerk Andrew West and the disappearance of a flash drive containing missile plans.
-Sherlock refuses and is called to Scotland Yard where Lestrade hands him an envelope containing a mobile phone matching the victim's from "A Study in Pink".
+Sherlock refuses and then is called to Scotland Yard where Lestrade hands him an envelope containing a mobile phone identical to the victim's phone from "A Study in Pink".
 The phone shows a photo of a derelict room, which Sherlock recognises as the unoccupied flat 221c, downstairs from 221b.
 Sherlock, Watson and Lestrade enter the room and find a pair of trainers in the middle of the floor.
 The mobile rings, and the caller – a frightened hostage reading texts from her captor – states that if Sherlock cannot solve the puzzle in twelve hours, a bomb will kill her.
-Sherlock realizes the trainers belonged to Carl Powers, a schoolboy who reportedly drowned in a swimming pool 20 years previously.
-Detailed examination reveals evidence that botulinum toxin was introduced into the boy's eczema medication.
+After closely examining the shoes, Sherlock realises they belonged to Carl Powers, a schoolboy who drowned in a swimming pool 20 years previously.
+Evidence on the laces indicates that botulinum toxin was introduced into the boy's eczema medication, leading to his paralysis.
 Sherlock announces the solution to the bomber, and the hostage is freed.

 A second message shows a blood-stained sports car, and another hostage phones, giving Sherlock eight hours to solve this mystery.
 Finding the vehicle without its driver, Sherlock interviews the missing man's wife and the manager of the agency where the car had been rented.
-After finding that the blood in the car had been frozen, Sherlock announces that the missing man paid the agency owner to help him disappear, and the hostage is freed.
+After finding that the blood in the car had been frozen, Sherlock announces that the missing man paid the rental agency owner to help him disappear, and the hostage is freed.
 A third message and hostage point Sherlock to the recent death of TV presenter Connie Prince, who allegedly died from tetanus.
 Watson interviews Prince's brother Kenny, and Sherlock shows that housekeeper Raoul de Santos — Kenny's lover — murdered Connie by increasing the dosage of her botox injection.
 Despite Sherlock solving the puzzle, the hostage is killed, along with several others, for describing the kidnapper's voice.